sradevski/aida/docs/creating-first-model.md

 Doing that defined phoneNumbers as a list of strings.

-We have seen how we can define a model now with both **primitive** and **composite** properties, but we can't do much with these models (except maybe generate type definitions and schemas for different languages and technologies).
+We have seen how we can define a model with both **primitive** and **composite** properties, but we can't do much with these models (except maybe generate type definitions and schemas for different languages and technologies).
 Let's spice things up a bit and enrich our models next.